nitish515/rsquarelabs-core/docs/developer/setting-environment.md

 # Development Env Setup

-This is the first time setup doc for the developer.
+This is the first time setup doc for the developers.

 ## First time installation